-Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer, and a Reiki Master She practices a number of forms of divination, including tarot, Lenormand, and runes.
-Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality (Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices).
-Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with pagan and indigenous spiritual teachings.
+Aleja is a spiritworker who has a close relationship with the Fair Folk, an intuitive energy healer, and a Reiki Master.
+She practices a number of forms of divination, including tarot, Lenormand, and runes.
+Aleja grew up in a mixed faith household: her father is Catholic and her mother draws strength from her traditional indigenous spirituality.
+(Aleja is enrolled member of the Brothertown Indian Nation of Wisconsin via her maternal line, and her mother has also been heavily influenced by Ojibwe Midewiwin practices.)
+Aleja’s husband Scott is also pagan, and they are trying to raise their toddler with both pagan and indigenous spiritual teachings.

 Former Board Members